 Electricity efficient at home

-There are many things you can do to save electricity, without affecting your lifestyle.
-An unintended side effect will be hat you will also contribute to reducing carbon emissions, thereby helping save the environment.
+There are many things you can do to save electricity, without affecting your lifestyle or landing up in hot water with your family.
+An unintended side effect will be that you will also contribute to reducing carbon emissions, thereby helping save the environment.

 You can easily save up to R2000-00 per year by implementing a few practical steps:

-- Adjust the thermostat setting on the geyser to 55degC
+- Adjust the thermostat setting on the geyser to 60ºC

 - Insulate the geyser and hot water pipes.